Content Marketing Without a Blog: Successful SEO With Other Written Content

 • Recorded and transcribed how-to videos

-Sharing content in the form of a Facebook post or tweet on Twitter is significantly different than sharing a full article on Medium, LinkedIn or Tumblr.
+Sharing content in a short-form Facebook post is significantly different from sharing a full article on Medium, LinkedIn, or Tumblr.

 To succeed with driving attention in search with short-form content shared on Twitter or Facebook, consistently use these platforms to build an audience.
 Cater content to the channel and ensure some of the content shared on these channels is evergreen.

-When sharing content on Twitter with the goal of ranking in search, generate interaction with the content that lives on a website like a landing page, product page or case study by tweeting about it and encouraging others to tweet about it, as well.
+And while the future of Twitter (or X) currently hangs in the balance, many have used it in the past to rank in search.
+When going this route, you can generate interaction with the content that lives on a website like a landing page, product page, or case study by tweeting about it and encouraging others to tweet about it, as well.

 The more genuine engagement a content item gets from Twitter over time, the more likely Google will take those social signals into consideration and rank the resource accordingly.